james-knott-iw/spring-boot-psql-in-docker/README.md

 - Two environment variables are set. `POSTGRES_USER` and `POSTGRES_PASSWORD` allow you to define the user credentials for the Postgres database.

-#### Pgadmin
+#### pgAdmin

-The third service defined is `pagadmin`.
-This service runs our Pgadmin container which is an admin dashboard GUI for the Postgres DB.
+The third service defined is `pgadmin`.
+This service runs our pgAdmin container which is an admin dashboard GUI for the Postgres DB.

 - This service uses the `dpage/pgadmin4:latest` image.
 - `restart` is set to `always`.
 Once the container is started it will restart anytime it stops or fails.
-- Two environment variables are set. `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` these are the admin credentials used to login to the pgadmin dashboard.
+- Two environment variables are set. `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` these are the admin credentials used to login to the pgAdmin dashboard.
 Instructions are in ...
 TODO
 - Port `5050` on the host machine(your machine) is mapped to to port `80` on the container.
 This will allow you to access the containers port `80` through port `5050` on your machine (the host).
 - This service depends on the [db](#db) service.
-Therfore, `pgadmin` will start after the [db](#db) service is running.
+Therefore, `pgadmin` will start after the [db](#db) service is running.

 ### Running the Containers